Jeremy-Min-Yang/minecraft-mcp-server-pixel/minecraft-image-builder/README.md

-# Minecraft Image Builder
+# Minecraft Image Builder CLI

-A Node.js application that converts uploaded images into Minecraft pixel art using a Mineflayer bot.
+A command-line tool that uses Claude AI to convert images into Minecraft pixel art and then builds them in-game using a Mineflayer bot.

 ## Features

-- Express web server with image upload interface
-- Image pixelization using Sharp library
-- Claude API integration for optimal block color selection
+- Interactive CLI interface for image processing
+- Direct image processing with Claude AI
+- Claude determines the best Minecraft blocks to match image colors
 - Mineflayer bot that places blocks in the Minecraft world
-- Real-time progress tracking
+- Support for both vertical (wall) and horizontal (floor) builds
+- Outputs visualization and block map files

 ## Prerequisites

 - Node.js (v14+ recommended)
 - A running Minecraft server (Java Edition)
-- (Optional) Claude API key for intelligent block selection
+- Claude API key (required)

 ## Installation